 Roles and privileges enforce security on the data itself, and their use is essential to a data warehouse because users access data through a number of applications and tools.

 Virtual private database (VPD) enables you to enforce security, to a fine level of granularity, directly on tables, views, or synonyms.
-Because security policies are attached directly to tables, views, or synonyms and are automatically applied whenever a user accesses data, there is no way to bypass security.
-By dynamically appending SQL statements with a predicate, VPD limits access to data at the row level and applies a security policy to the database object itself.
+Because security policies are attached directly to tables, views, or synonyms and automatically applied whenever a user accesses data, there is no way to bypass security.
+By dynamically appending SQL statements with a predicate, VPD limits access to data at the row level and ties a security policy to the database object itself.
 It enables multiple users to have secure direct access to critical data within a single database server, with the assurance of complete data separation.
-VPD can ensure that banking customers see only their own account history and an enterprise serving multiple companies' data (who may be competitors) can do so from the same data warehouse, and enables each company to see only its own data.
-In addition to control at the row level, VPD offers controlled access to security-relevant columns so that employees could see their own salaries, but no one else's salaries.
+VPD can ensure that banking customers see only their own account history, and that an enterprise serving multiple companies' data (who may be competitors) can do so from the same data warehouse, and allow each company to see only its own data.
+In addition to control at the row level, VPD offers controlled access to security-relevant columns so that employees could see their own salaries, but no one else's.

 VPD is application-transparent.
 Security is enforced at the database layer and takes into account application-specific logic used to limit data access within the database.
-Both standard and custom-built applications can take advantage of the fine-grained access control, without changing a single line of application code.
+Both standard and custom-built applications can take advantage of the fine-grained access control, without the need to change a single line of application code.

 Within an enterprise, VPD results in a lower cost of ownership in deploying applications.
 Security can be built once, in the warehouse, rather than in every application that accesses data.
-Security is stronger, because it is enforced by the database, no matter how a user accesses the data.
+Security is stronger, because it is enforced by the database, no matter how a user accesses data.
 Security cannot be bypassed by a user accessing data through an ad hoc query tool or new report writer.
-In an enterprise data warehouse, which often supports dozens of different applications and many user tools, the virtual private database feature is key technology.
+In an enterprise data warehouse, which often supports dozens of different applications as well as many end-user tools, Virtual private database feature is key technology.

 DBMS_RLS package to bind a policy function with a database object.
 Direct or indirect access to the object with an attached security policy causes the database to consult a function implementing the policy.
 The policy function returns a predicate (a